Deriving Transformer Architectures as Implicit Multinomial Regression: Theoretical Results

-It follows that running the gradient flow simultaneously for all $X$ will minimize the global cross-entropy $L$ over time.
-Applying a Strang splitting \citep{strang1968construction, mclachlan2002splitting} to this system of ordinary differential equations now yields a system of discrete equations starting from initial condition $Z^{(0)} = Z_0(X)$,
+It follows that a trajectory obeying gradient flow simultaneously for all $X$ will minimize the global cross-entropy $L$ over time.
+Applying an operator splitting \citep{strang1968construction, mclachlan2002splitting, hairer2006geometric} to this system of ordinary differential equations now yields a system of discrete equations starting from initial condition $Z^{(0)} = Z_0(X)$,

 Remarkably, this mirrors the transformer block in \citep{vaswani2017attention} using cross-attention.
-Particularly, the first line of Equation \eqref{eq:transformer} performs cross-attention with a residual connection, while the second line performs a linear mapping of cross-attention's keys/values (i.e., multiplication by $C$), followed by another residual connection.
+The first line of Equation \eqref{eq:transformer} performs cross-attention with a residual connection, while the second line performs a linear mapping of cross-attention's keys/values (i.e., multiplication by $C$), followed by another residual connection.
 Note that the keys/values are \textit{not} a function of the queries $Z$ in this case.
-Treating Equations~\ref{eq:transformer} as layer-wise propagation of feature information, the parameters $\theta^{(\ell)}$ and $\theta^{(\ell+\frac12)}$ can then be optimized via gradient descent (or any other optimizer of choice).
+Treating Equations~\eqref{eq:transformer} as layer-wise propagation of feature information, the parameters $\theta^{(\ell)}$ and $\theta^{(\ell+\frac12)}$ can then be optimized via gradient descent (or any other optimizer of choice).